thenerdery/ruby-standards/index.md

 1. RDS instances for hosting databases
 1. S3 for hosting uploaded files
 1. OpsWorks for provisioning each if the size or complexity is large

+# Documentation

+Traditionally documentation has been a second-class citizen in most Rails project.
+This holds true just as much outside The Nerdery as internally.
+As innovators and leaders in our industry we should hold ourselves to a higher standard and therefore provide ample documentation on the products we produce.

+## Start with the README
+Your application’s README is still its gateway, the first thing new developers will likely read when they access its source code.
+If your app’s README consists of the default given to every new Rails app, it’s time to change it.

+Your README should include:

+* A brief description of what the application does.
+* How to install dependencies, especially those that are more complex than a simple `bundle install`.
+For example, if I need to to install Redis or ImageMagick to work on the app, or configure environment variables to talk to external services, let me know up front.
+* How to run the application’s test suite, to verify that setup was successful.
+Again, note special external dependencies, like PhantomJS.
+* How to generate the docs, to get to a more detailed description of the application’s code.

+## Remove generated documentation from source control

+The HTML version of your Rails docs will need to be regenerated regularly, in order to keep up with the code they explain.
+Ignoring the doc/app directory makes sure that stale documentation doesn’t stick around from commit to commit, and just makes commits cleaner in general.
+This is why it’s important to mention how to generate the docs in your README as they won’t be easily accessible, otherwise.